YichaoOU/uditas_opt/README.md

 3. Then reads are local aligned to the genome, what is the alignment rate, should > 90%.
 See `multiqc_report.html`.

-4. Then reads are mapped to the amplicons, what is the percentange of junction reads?
-What is the total number of junction reads, ideally, total junction reads after UMI collapse should > 10k.
+4. Then reads are mapped to the amplicons, what is the total number of junction reads?
+See `reports/total_collapsed_junction_reads.csv`.
+What is the frequencies of each SV?
+See `reports/SV_frequency.csv`

 5. For reads that can't be mapped to the amplicons, they are global aligned to the genome, the mapping rate is an indicator for mis-priming events.
 See `multiqc_report.html`.